pitt-crc/k8-cd-demo/README.md

 Finally, enable access to the ArgoCD dashboard using port forwarding.
 The following command will run in the foreground, exposing the Argo web interface on local port 8080.
-Accessing the application may require waiving an `Insecure Connection` warning from your browser due to the lack of a TLS certificate.
+This command will run in the foreground, so it is recomended to run it in a dedicated terminal session or to pipe it into the background.

 ```bash
 kubectl port-forward svc/argocd-server -n argocd 8080:443
 ```

 The web platform should now be accessible at port 8080.
-To log in, use the username admin and retrieve the initial password with the following command:
+To log in, use the username admin and retrieve the initial password with the command below.
+Accessing the application may require waiving an `Insecure Connection` warning from your browser due to the lack of a TLS certificate.

 ```bash
 kubectl -n argocd get secret argocd-initial-admin-secret -o jsonpath="{.data.password}" | base64 -d; echo